Banjica concentration camp: Operation

 Most of the killings at camp were carried out by the Gestapo.
 Those committed by the SP UGB and the SDS were carried out under the orders of Belgrade police commissioner Svetozar Vujković, a noted sadist who collaborated enthusiastically with the Germans, interrogated prisoners and devised a number of humiliating torture techniques.
 Vujković had been a high-ranking official in the pre-war Belgrade police.
 He was involved in the persecution of Yugoslavia's communists even before the outbreak of World War II.
 Executions occurred frequently at Vujković's whim and he rarely asked for approval from German or Serbian authorities to carry out murders.
 He purportedly ordered the killing of prisoners even in cases where the Ministry of Interior decided against execution.
 Vujković is reported to have begged the Germans to "personally shoot twenty young girls who were ordered for shooting" on one occasion.
 Despite this, neither he nor any other Serbs holding positions of power in the camp were reprimanded or removed from their posts by the Serbian collaborationist government.
 When prisoners complained of lack of food, Vujković and his associates replied by saying: "[You] didn't come here for spa therapy and food, but to be executed.
 To eat more or less will not save your lives."
-The Belgrade Circuit Court sentenced him to death on November 1949.
+The Belgrade Circuit Court sentenced him to death in November 1949.

 The first mass execution in Banjica occurred on 17 December 1941, when 170 prisoners were shot.
 By the end of 1941 the camp held between 2,000 and 3,000 prisoners.
 By 1942, most Jews in occupied Serbia were taken to Banjica and shot at Jajinci, Marinkova Bara and the Jewish cemetery.
 Thousands were killed at those execution sites.
 According to survivors, the SP UGB and Serbian State Guard were responsible for executions including the killing of children, but records indicate that the majority of executions were carried out by the Germans, with the assistance of the Serbian State Guard.
 In the spring of 1942 the Germans used a gas van brought from the Sajmište to murder Jewish inmates on two separate occasions.
 A number of Chetnik guerrillas were imprisoned in the camp that autumn.
 Executions continued throughout the war, and many inmates were shot as hostages.
 By September 1944, collaborationists of the Serbian State Guard, Serbian Volunteer Corps and Chetniks captured about 455 of the remaining Jews in the occupied territory who were sent to the camp where they were killed immediately.